NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) Without limiting the generality of subsection (1), the ARA may, for the purposes of fulfilling its mandate, have such powers and functions as the following:

-(3) Acquire, hold, lease, develop, manage, and dispose of real and personal property;
+    (a) Acquire, hold, lease, develop, manage, and dispose of real and personal property;

-(2) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operative, or non-profit organizations in Canada or elsewhere, related to Arctic development, climate science, and sovereignty;
+    (b) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operative, or non-profit organizations in Canada or elsewhere, related to Arctic development, climate science, and sovereignty;

-(3) Develop, maintain, and implement climate adaptation strategies specific to the Arctic, including infrastructure resilience, and community preparedness;
+    (c) Develop, maintain, and implement climate adaptation strategies specific to the Arctic, including infrastructure resilience, and community preparedness;

-(4) Ensure the free, prior, and informed consent of any Indigenous population of the Arctic that would be affected by its work, ensuring there are co-developed programs with Arctic communities that enhance local sovereignty;
+    (d) Ensure the free, prior, and informed consent of any Indigenous population of the Arctic that would be affected by its work, ensuring there are co-developed programs with Arctic communities that enhance local sovereignty;

-(5) Recruit and train Canadian Century Corps Cadets from across all Corps to support Arctic sovereignty, and climate adaptation and monitoring work;
+    (e) Recruit and train Canadian Century Corps Cadets from across all Corps to support Arctic sovereignty, and climate adaptation and monitoring work;

-(6) Ensure all programs or initiatives are compliant with Dignity Impact Assessments and Environmental Impact Assessments;
+    (f) Ensure all programs or initiatives are compliant with Dignity Impact Assessments and Environmental Impact Assessments;

-(7) Conduct and support the continuous research, innovation, and skills development related to sustainable Arctic development, climate change and its management, or other topics related to its mandate, ensuring collaboration and data gathering from Indigenous knowledge keepers;
+    (g) Conduct and support the continuous research, innovation, and skills development related to sustainable Arctic development, climate change and its management, or other topics related to its mandate, ensuring collaboration and data gathering from Indigenous knowledge keepers;

-(8) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as detailed under Part II, Title I of this Act;
+    (h) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as detailed under Part II, Title I of this Act;

-(9) Make by-laws respecting the administration of its affairs; and
+    (i) Make by-laws respecting the administration of its affairs; and

-(10) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.
+    (j) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.

 ### Section 338: Core Programs

+(1) The ARA, in fulfilling its mandate, shall implement the following core programs:

-(1) The Arctic Sovereignty and Environmental Monitoring Program, which shall ensure the absolute clarity and enforcement of Canada’s borders in the Arctic through the regular monitoring of the region, watching not only for sovereignty or border incursions, but the ongoing changes to the Arctic environment from shifting and melting ice, forest fire observation and tracking, and other innovative features grown out of the partnership and co-development with Arctic communities.
+    (a) The Arctic Sovereignty and Environmental Monitoring Program, which shall ensure the absolute clarity and enforcement of Canada’s borders in the Arctic through the regular monitoring of the region, watching not only for sovereignty or border incursions, but the ongoing changes to the Arctic environment from shifting and melting ice, forest fire observation and tracking, and other innovative features grown out of the partnership and co-development with Arctic communities.

-(2) The Northern Infrastructure program, which shall bring 21st Century infrastructure to the northern regions and territories of Canada, through deep partnerships with the Century Bank, Canadian Century Corps, Century Homes, CenTel, Century Energy, Century Grocery, the NCDA, and other federal and local institutions and entities, to bring things like local food security, local high-speed internet, and workers to help build.
+    (b) The Northern Infrastructure program, which shall bring 21st Century infrastructure to the northern regions and territories of Canada, through deep partnerships with the Century Bank, Canadian Century Corps, Century Homes, CenTel, Century Energy, Century Grocery, the NCDA, and other federal and local institutions and entities, to bring things like local food security, local high-speed internet, and workers to help build.

-(3) The Northern Cultural Resilience program, which shall provide grants, in partnership with Century Bank, for community-led projects that focus on food security, cultural preservation, language revisitation and sustainable economic development.
+    (c) The Northern Cultural Resilience program, which shall provide grants, in partnership with Century Bank, for community-led projects that focus on food security, cultural preservation, language revitalization and sustainable economic development.

 ### Section 339: Governance